-- Core message – every letter that you send out should be center on a core message; that then makes it a lot easier to capture and direct the attention and interest of the reader.
+- Core message – every letter that you send out should be centre on a core message; that then makes it a lot easier to capture and direct the attention and interest of the reader.
 Keep your letters short and direct; don’t confuse your messages and concepts.

 - Local stories – you will know facts and stories about the local area that you can feed into your direct mail copy.
 When you do that, people understand that you know local issues and property facts.